 Adding and updating services

-The following illustration shows Service Management page, where the BMC Digital Workplace Catalog users can manage the enhanced services.
+The following illustration shows the Service Management page, where the BMC Digital Workplace Catalog users can manage the enhanced services.

 Before you begin